 Today, the Day of the Dead is celebrated all around the world and incorporated in many countries like Colombia, Ecuador, Honduras, El Salvador, Nicaragua, Peru, and Venezuela.

-What makes this holiday so popular is that no matter where you live, there are countless ways to incorporate it into your culture.
+No matter where you live, there are countless ways to incorporate Day of the Dead festival and teachings into your culture.
 What’s most important is to show gratitude to those who came before us, and remember all that they’ve done for us.